RED certification, step-by-step procedure

 The RED certification procedure differs noticeably from other CE directives.
 RED offers more assessment modules and more frequently requires Notified Body involvement, notably when article 3.2 harmonised standards are not fully applied.
 This page details the available modules, selection criteria, and the practical sequence of a radio product project in 2026.

-Section titled “Four RED assessment modules”Annexes II to IV of the RED directive define four conformity routes, to be chosen based on harmonised standards applicability:
+Section titled “Three RED assessment routes”Annexes II to IV of the RED directive define three conformity routes, to be chosen based on harmonised standards applicability:

 | Module | Annex | Typical application | Third party required |